Crew Dragon spacecraft arrives at International Space Station for astronaut relay

 Luis Francisco Orozco

-Starliner, making its first manned flight, had thruster problems and was deemed unfit to bring them to Earth.
+Starliner, making its first manned flight, had thruster problems and was deemed unfit to bring them back.

-What was supposed to be a trip of a few days turned into a nine-month stay for Wilmore and Williams, longer than the usual six-month rotations.
+What was supposed to be a trip lasting a few days turned into a nine-month stay for Wilmore and Williams, longer than the usual six-month rotations.

-According to AFP, the two astronauts will be able to return to Earth on Wednesday.
+The space agency reported in a statement that "NASA and SpaceX met on Sunday to assess weather and splashdown conditions off Florida’s coast for the return of the agency’s Crew-9 mission from the International Space Station.
+Mission managers are targeting an earlier Crew-9 return opportunity based on favorable conditions forecasted for the evening of Tuesday, March 18."